AngelDRF/AngelDRF/README.md

 ###

-<p align="left">✨ Coding since 2018<br>🎓 Graduated with a BS in Computer Science from Lehman College in 2024<br>📚 I'm currently learning advance Frontend Development, such as, creating fully functional and user friendly web apps with react<br>🎲 Fun fact: I love to listen to music and watch tv series or movies</p>
+<p align="left">✨ Coding since 2018<br>🎓 Graduated with a BS in Computer Science from Lehman College in 2024<br>📜 Earned a Frontend Development Certificate from FES Institute (<a href="https://github.com/AngelDRF/AngelDRF/blob/main/FES%20Institute%20Certificate.pdf"> View Certificate</a>)<br>📚 I'm currently learning advance Frontend Development, such as, creating fully functional and user friendly web apps with react<br>🎲 Fun fact: I love to listen to music and watch tv series or movies</p>

 ###